-6.1.4 Outcome 4: Probability of Unemployment
+Outcome 4: Probability of Unemployment

-Figure 5 documents that monthly probabilities of unemployment are significantly reduced for treated workers throughout the four observation period post entry into THS work, but tend to converge to those experienced by workers that were not treated as of yet towards the end of the four-year observation period.
-Summarizing the four figures considered, it appears that unemployed worker seem to substantially improve (reduce) their overall future employment chances (risks of unemployment), while only benefitting potentially in terms of their future regular employment probabilities from their engagement in THS work towards the latter quarter of the four year period that their subsequent labor market states are followed.
+Figure 10.5 documents that monthly probabilities of unemployment are significantly reduced for treated workers throughout the four-year observation period post-entry into THS work, but tend to converge to those experienced by workers who were not treated as of yet toward the end of the four-year observation period.
+Summarizing the four figures considered, it appears that unemployed workers seem to substantially improve (reduce) their overall future employment chances (risks of unemployment), while only benefiting potentially in terms of their future regular employment probabilities from their engagement in THS work toward the latter quarter of the four-year period that their subsequent labor market states are followed.